Clever/sentry-node/README.md

 #### arguments

 * **message:** text will be used for both the big text that appears at the top and the smaller text appears right under it
-* **logger:** the name of the logger which created the message
+* **logger:** the place where the error was detected
 * **extra:** (optional) an object that gives more context about the message

 ## Events

-The Sentry client emits two events that you can listen to:
+The Sentry client emits three events that you can listen to:

 - `'logged'`: emitted when an error or message is successfully logged to Sentry
 - `'error'`: emitted when an error occurs within the Sentry client and an error or message fails to be logged to Sentry
-- `'warning'`: emitted when the logger parameter is not passed as a string.
+- `'warning'`: emitted when a value of the incorrect type is passed as err or logger

 ```javascript
 sentry.on('logged', function(){